 Nine out of 10 breast changes aren't due to cancer, but it's important to see a doctor to be sure.
 If you find a breast change that's unusual for you, see your doctor without delay.

 For more information on checking your own breasts, download Finding breast cancer early: every woman's guide to breast health or contact the Cancer Helpline on 13 11 20 for a copy.

 Screen for breast cancer

 Mammographic screening is the best method for detecting breast cancer early, before it can be felt or noticed.

 Women aged 50 to 74 without breast problems and who haven't had breast cancer are invited for free breast x-ray screening every 2 years at BreastScreen.
 A doctor's referral isn't needed.
 Your results will be sent to you within 2 weeks.

-Women aged 40 to 49 are welcome to attend BreastScreen, however, because of their breast density, breast x-ray screening is less effective.
+Women aged 40 to 49 are welcome to attend BreastScreen, but because of their breast density, breast x-ray screening is less effective.